 Still, being so prepared helped me relax and focus on other things, like breathing.
 Below you have my list with what I packed for each one of us.

 Take care of yourself first; remember this, if you are not okay, neither will be your baby or your partner.
 Prepare your baggage first so you will have everything with you just in case.
-Nourish yourself, be gentle with you, take as much time as you need.
+Nourish yourself, be gentle with yourself, and take as much time as you need.
 This moment gravitates around you, and you have to own it.

 If you don’t have one, make one.
-This document will help you manage all you want or don’t want to happen when you are in labor.
+This document will help you manage all you want or don’t want to happen when you are in labour.
 It’s your ally in those moments of distraction.

-Different hospitals different rules; I get that.
+Different hospitals have different rules; I get that.
 But it is your job to know as much as possible about all the methods of giving birth.
 What options do you have if you are in pain and how all can affect you and your baby.
 So start and educate yourself, I have an entire article dedicated to this subject.

-Bathrobe, pregnancy pillow, socks, slippers and flip-flops
+b) Bathrobe, pregnancy pillow, socks, slippers and flip-flops

-You will need to have something comfortable for pacing around during labor.
+You will need to have something comfortable for pacing around during labour.
 Some warm socks in case your feet will get cold and slippers to move around.
 When you take a shower, you will need flip-flops, remember to pack those too.